akos-sereg/react-retrospective-dashboard/README.md

 This will produce artifacts under ``build`` folder

 ## To be implemented
-- Validate non-empty text on create feedback / update feedback
-- Validate joined state when publishing / publishing all
-- Validate non-empty nickname when joining
 - Validate that we received token and code in url
 - Error Handling on Publish feedback / Publish all
-- Mock Service
-- Add toastr notification on publish and publish all and delete and edit and create
 - On Publish All / Publish error, set "publishing" array empty

 ## To be improved